waldrain/waldrain.github.io/pv.md

 voltages before turning on the boiler:
 B 173.9
 C 579.9
-moni grid usage 0.3 kWh
+moni grid usage G 0.3 kWh
 E 181 kWh 67.0V 3.6A / 27.2V  9.1A,
 S  3Ah 60V / 27.1V  8.3A,
 V  3Ah 40V / 26.9V  1.4A;